rkiddy/ca_ripa_importing/README.md

 # "Light-time" analysis.

-I want to support an analysis of stops vis a vis the amount of available light.
-For reasons TBD.
+For an analysis of stops vis a vis the amount of available light, see the sunlight.md file.